-IV.
-Statutory Value of Assets Owned by El Cajon Housing Authority: This section provides the statutory value of real property owned by the El Cajon Housing Authority, the value of loans and grants receivables, and the sum of these two amounts.

-V. Description of Transfers: This section describes transfers, if any, to another Housing Authority agency made in previous Fiscal Year(s), including whether the funds are unencumbered and the status of projects, if any, for which the transferred LMIHAF will be used.
-The sole purpose of the transfers must be for the development of transit priority projects, permanent supportive housing, housing for agricultural employees or special needs housing.

-VI.
-Project Descriptions: This section describes any project for which the Housing Authority receives or holds property tax revenue pursuant to the ROPS and the status of that project.
+- receivable from the Housing Asset Transfer Form, whichever is greater. - Homeless prevention and rapid rehousing services up to \$250,000 per year if the former redevelopment agency did not have any outstanding inclusionary housing or replacement housing production requirements. - Affordable housing development assisting households earning up to 80% of the AMI, subject to specific income and age targets. - IV.
+Statutory Value of Assets Owned by El Cajon Housing Authority: This section provides the statutory value of real property owned by the El Cajon Housing Authority, the value of loans and grants receivables, and the sum of these two amounts. - V. Description of Transfers: This section describes transfers, if any, to another Housing Authority agency made in previous Fiscal Year(s), including whether the funds are unencumbered and the status of projects, if any, for which the transferred LMIHAF will be used.
+The sole purpose of the transfers must be for the development of transit priority projects, permanent supportive housing, housing for agricultural employees or special needs housing. - VI.
+Project Descriptions: This section describes any project for which the Housing Authority receives or holds property tax revenue pursuant to the ROPS and the status of that project. - VII.

-VII.
 Status of Compliance with Section 33334.16: This section provides a status update on compliance with section 33334.16 for interests in real property acquired by the former redevelopment agency prior to February 1, 2012.
-For interests in real property acquired on or after February 1, 2012, a status update is provided on the project.

-VIII.
-Description of Outstanding Obligations under Section 33413: This section describes the outstanding inclusionary and replacement housing obligations, if any, under Section 33413 that remained outstanding prior to dissolution of the former redevelopment agency as of February 1, 2012 along with the Housing Authority's progress in meeting those prior obligations, if any, of the former redevelopment agency and the Housing Authority's plans to meet unmet obligations, if any.

-IX.
-Income Test: This section provides the information required by section 34176.1(a)(3)(B), or a description of expenditures by income restriction for five year period, with the time period beginning January 1, 2014 and whether the statutory thresholds have been met.
-However, reporting of the Income Test is not required until 2019.
+For interests in real property acquired on or after February 1, 2012, a status update is provided on the project. - VIII.
+Description of Outstanding Obligations under Section 33413: This section describes the outstanding inclusionary and replacement housing obligations, if any, under Section 33413 that remained outstanding prior to dissolution of the former redevelopment agency as of February 1, 2012 along with the Housing Authority's progress in meeting those prior obligations, if any, of the former redevelopment agency and the Housing Authority's plans to meet unmet obligations, if any. - IX.
+Income Test: This section provides the information required by section 34176.1(a)(3)(B), or a description of expenditures by income restriction for five year period, and whether the statutory thresholds have been met.

+If any LMIHAF monies are spent on affordable housing development, it triggers a requirement to spend at least 30% of such expenses assisting extremely low income households (30% AMI) and no more than 20% on low income households (between 60-80% AMI) per five-year compliance period.
+The first five-year compliance period was January 1, 2014 through June 30, 2019.

+Housing successors must report expenditures by category each year, but compliance with income proportionality limits is measured every five years.
+For example, a housing successor could spend all its funds in a single year on households earning between 60-80% AMI, as long as it was 20% or less of the total expenditures during the five-year compliance period.

 X. Senior Housing Test: This section provides the percentage of units of deed-restricted rental housing restricted to seniors and assisted individually or jointly by the Housing Authority, its former redevelopment Agency, and its host jurisdiction within the previous 10 years in relation to the aggregate number of units of deed-restricted rental housing assisted individually or jointly by the El Cajon Housing Authority, its former Redevelopment Agency and its host jurisdiction within the same time period.
-For this Report the ten-year period reviewed is July 1, 2008 to June 30, 2018.